2000s in music: Pop

 Audience-voted reality talent shows became very popular with UK TV audiences in the 2000s.
-Such programs included Popstars, Pop Idol, Fame Academy and The X Factor, and many contestants progressed onto mainstream chart success.
+Such programs included Popstars, Pop Idol, Fame Academy and The X Factor, Britain's Got Talent and many contestants progressed onto mainstream chart success such as Susan Boyle.
 The Eurovision Song Contest also retained its important status within European music.

 O-Zone's "Dragostea Din Tei" topped charts in France, Germany, and Austria for over three months, reached number 3 in the United Kingdom and number 72 on the US Pop 100.

 1980s female pop stars Madonna and Kylie Minogue enjoyed a large presence on the European music scene, both having numerous hits in the 2000s including "Music", "Hollywood", "Hung Up", and "Celebration" for Madonna, and "Spinning Around", "Can't Get You Out of My Head", "Slow", and "In My Arms" for Kylie.
 Britney Spears retained a huge impact throughout the continent and was one of the most successful artists of the decade in that region.

 In 2004, Moldovan pop music trio O-Zone's hit single "Dragostea Din Tei" witnessed major European and international success.
 Later in the decade, Romanian pop/dance singer Inna spawned a European hit single with "Hot" and became the first Romanian internationally known female star in modern history.
 When American boy band Backstreet Boys returned to the music scene in 2005 with a more adult rock sound, some of their 1990s contemporaries from Europe followed.
 Take That reunited in 2006 without Robbie Williams and managed to recreate their earlier success.
 Bands such as Boyzone also experienced second-time success, whilst others of the same era such as 5ive and East 17 did not and subsequently disbanded.
 The Irish boy band Westlife were very successful and emerged as the top selling Irish group of the decade with 44 million records sold and a number of record-breaking hit singles and albums.